Skip to content

 }

-If the webcam device is lost (e.g. unplugged), the proxy sends an error message before closing the connection:
+If the source becomes unavailable (device unplugged, file removed) the proxy sends an error message before closing the connection:

 json